lucafaggianelli/plombery/docs/configuration.md

-MarioPype is configurable via environmental variables, a YAML file or even better via a combination of the 2.
+Plombery is configurable via environmental variables, a YAML file or even better via a combination of the 2.

 !!! info "Why a hybrid configuration?"